chroniicallydiistracted/fantasy-edge/docs/AUDIT_PROMPT.md

 * Do not introduce paid services.
 * Do not reintroduce Fly.io.
-* Do not include weather features or references.
 * Keep Yahoo flow read-only (`fspt-r`) unless explicitly expanded; document any scope change.
 * All fixes must be real, compilable patches — no pseudocode, no placeholders except `REPLACE_ME` for secrets.